The set tag or set value widget assigns a value to a specified question or variable. It's typically used to store values for skipped questions.

 - The

-tag can accept either a static number, such as '1', or a dynamic value, such as '$Q1'. - When setting a value to a checkbox question, use the
+valuecan accept either a static number, such as '1', or a dynamic value, such as '$Q1'. - When setting a value to a checkbox question, use the

 Additional tags

-There are a few tags that are often added to a set value
+There are a few tags that are often added to set a value.

-Tags | Description |
+| Tags | Description |

 condition |

 Evaluates a logical statement, also known as an "if statement."
-If the statement is true, the |
+If the statement is true, setting the value is triggered. |

 onload |

-Executes the set value when the page loads, instead of when the page is submitted. |
+Executes setting the value when the page loads, instead of when the page is submitted. |

 option |